 Need an easy, evergreen solution to integrations promo?
 How about an app marketplace?

-Hopefully you’ve seen the value in highlighting integrations like your core product.
-I understand, however, that adding additional campaigns onto your already busy release schedule can feel overwhelming.
+Promoting integrations like core product is crucial, but adding additional campaigns onto your already busy release schedule can feel overwhelming.

-Implement an app marketplace that allows you and your partners to create listings that rank in search engines.
-Provide the content and conversion tools to drive new business.
+A scalable solution could be an app marketplace that allows you and your partners to create listings that drive awareness and adoption for your integrations.
+Interested?
 Book a demo to learn how Partner Fleet can help.